pullyvan/Fogproject/README.md

  * Send OS Name, OS Version, and FOG Version: Yes
 ```
 Then let Fog install all the necessary packages.
 Once done, you will be prompted to log in to the webpage (in this case, 192.168.10.35, or 192.168.83.35 if you're using the public network).
-Please follow the insctruction from the web page
+Please follow the instruction from the web page

-Save your database with the command (shown ?) on the Fog webpage.

 At this point, you can now enjoy the Fog Project server from the Fog webpage. (default user: fog, default password: password).